LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 Should you stumble upon the FieldTypeKind, please find reference [here](https://docs.microsoft.com/en-us/previous-versions/office/sharepoint-csom/ee540543(v=office.15)) - 2 means 'single line of text'.

-If you now want to run your flow, please think about changing the list name, because you already created a list!
+If you want to run your flow, please think about changing the list name because you already created a list!

-If we control in our new created SharePoint list, we will see, that our new column doesn't show up in the default view, but that we need to enable the column- bummer!
+If we control our newly created SharePoint list, we will see that our new column doesn't show up in the default view but that we need to enable the column- bummer!

 #### Send an HTTP request to SharePoint 3 - add column to view